sveri/closp/README.md

 ## Docker

 There is a dockerfile attached which will fetch the latest version and run an example project.

+## Configuration

+There is a closp.edn file in the resources f

+## Authentication and Authorization

+We use the buddy (<https://github.com/funcool/buddy>) library for this.
+Configuration is done in _ns.service.auth_
+There is a concept of roles, _admin_ and _none_ are alreaded provided, you can add more in the auth namespace.
+Or, create a database storage for this.
+Next you can find a _rules_ def in the _auth_ namespace which defines the access rules for every available link.
+For more information please look at the buddy documentation.

+## Database Layer

+Closp uses jdbc to connect to a database (<https://github.com/clojure/java.jdbc>).
+This is

 ## FAQ
 ### I get this warning: Uncaught Error: Invariant Violation: _registerComponent(...): Target container is not a DOM element.